Haphephilia (Arousal from Touch)

 Haphephilia

-A glossary-level term for sexual arousal from touching or, more often, from being touched.
-Not a recognized diagnosis.
-It is frequently confused with haphephobia, the clinically documented fear of being touched.
+Haphephilia is a glossary-level term for sexual arousal from touching or, more often, from being touched.
+It is not a recognized diagnosis, and it is constantly confused with haphephobia, the clinically documented fear of being touched.

 - Prevalence